sarahbonnin/CRG_RIntroduction/Rscripts.md

 <h2>R scripts</h2>

 <h3>Create and save a script</h3>
 * Store commands in a .R/.r script.
-Create in RStudio with:
+Create and save a script in RStudio with:
   + File -> New File -> R Script
   + Once the file has opened: File -> Save
   + Specify a name: ***the extension .R is automatically added***